borderyz/neurowaves-lab-documentation/docs/source/5-pipeline/notebooks/eeg-fmri/2-alpha-blocking-pipeline.rst

         - fmriprep flag (to customise the pipeline)
         - we need a T1 to run the pipeline however it is not in the session so we need to pull it from another session
         - we ran fmriprep without the T1, just to see (usualy there is a global project called `anat` that holds all the anatomicals of the subjects)
+        - update: T1 was not present when we executed fmriprep so we need to rerun it after adding the T1

 GLM learning from fMRIprep output